How Will Your Community Compete?

 The creative economy of the US now employs over 27 million individuals.
 Globally, according to UNESCO, the creative industries grew throughout the Great Recession despite downturns in manufacturing, construction, and high tech.
 Around the globe the creative industries are expanding.
 Measurements of exports of creative products demonstrate this growth:

-Creative Entrepreneurs are found across the creative industries in music, fashion, design, film, cuisine, architecture, tourism, museums and cultural centers…wherever human creativity, technology and3-vc-deals digital media, and artistic expression thrive, creative entrepreneurs are building businesses.
+Creative Entrepreneurs are found across the creative industries in music, fashion, design, film, cuisine, architecture, tourism, museums and cultural centers…wherever human creativity, technology and digital media, and artistic expression thrive, creative entrepreneurs are building businesses.
 Notable entrepreneurial successes in the creative economy include Etsy, Netflix, Entertainment Arts (EA), Pixar, Adobe, and Flickr.

 2014 data show that three of the top VC-backed companies in terms of ROI were in the creative industries: advertising (WhatsApp), culinary (Seamless), and photography (GoPro).